Monkey Branching

 According to this theory, the quality of early attachments formed with caregivers influences individuals’ later romantic relationships.
 Those who experienced secure attachments in childhood are more likely to have healthy and stable relationships in adulthood.

-Read More About Spiritual Signs He Is Your Soulmate (10 Distinct Signs)
+Read More About Signs He Is Nervous Around You (10 Clear Signs)

 On the other hand, individuals with insecure attachment styles, such as anxious or avoidant attachments, may be more prone to monkey branching.